Zjinnnn/tp/docs/UserGuide.md

 ## 1. Introduction

+Welcome to TAvigator!
+TAvigator is a **desktop app** targeted towards Teaching Assistants **for managing contacts**.

+Say goodbye to the days of wasting time on trivial tasks like marking attendance in class!

+Here's a quick overview of what you, as a Teaching Assisstant (TA) can do, with TAvigator.

+- Managing your students' details
+- Tracking students' attendance records

-TAvigator is a **desktop app** targeted towards Teaching Assistants **for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+That's it?
+Of course not!
+Apart from the functionalities mentioned, TAvigator is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, TAvigator can get your contact management tasks done faster than traditional GUI apps.
-We offer a one-stop solution to manage your student details including attendance records.

 ### Table of Contents